Mike W. worked in construction all his life until he hurt his back.

 Unable to work since his injury, he was declared “totally disabled” by the Régie des Rentes du Québec (“RRQ”).

 The credit insurance Mike purchased when he took out his mortgage covered his monthly payments.
 In the event of disability, it would pay 150% of all mortgage-related expenses and waive all monthly premiums.

 But after 12 months, the insurer stopped all payments and began charging Mike his monthly credit insurance premiums.

 This was when Mike came to OLHI.
 He believed that his insurer should cover his remaining mortgage because the RRQ had confirmed he was “totally disabled”.
 His medical condition had not improved, and he thought he was unable to work.

-Our DRO explained that it was typical that disability benefits would be paid for an initial period (in this case 12 months) based on inability to perform one’s own occupation.
-However, after that period, Mr. S. would need to demonstrate that he was unable to perform any occupation for the benefits to continue.
-She further explained that the RRQ’s determination that he was totally disabled did not necessarily prove that he was “unable to perform any occupation,” the standard for receiving benefits under the policy.
+We explained that disability benefits typically cover an initial period based on the inability to perform one’s own occupation.
+But for benefits to continue, Mike needed to show that he was unable to perform any occupation.
+The RRQ’s declaration that Mike was “totally disabled” did not necessarily prove that he was “unable to perform any occupation.”

 Disclaimer: Names, places and facts have been modified in order to protect the privacy of the parties involved.
 This case study is for illustration purposes only.
 Each complaint OLHI reviews contains different facts and contract wording may vary.
 As a result, the application of the principles expressed here may lead to different results in different cases.